rbattistini/master-thesis-slides/main.typ

   tight: false,
   [
     *What information would LLMs require to generate BDI plans?*
-      - Structured prompts that includes goals, beliefs, actions, and a description of the BDI operational semantics.
+      - #text(1.0em, fill:luma(60%))[Structured prompts that includes goals, beliefs, actions, and a description of the BDI operational semantics.]
   ],
   [
     *How should knowledge be transferred between LLMs and BDI agents?*
-      - Structured prompts with parsable outputs, using format-restricting instructions.
+      - #text(1.0em, fill:luma(60%))[Structured prompts with parsable outputs, using format-restricting instructions.]
   ],
   [
     *How does automatic plan generation impact BDI agents operation and specification?*
-      - Shifts from exhaustive plan encoding to domain knowledge provision with natural language.
+      - #text(1.0em, fill:luma(60%))[Shifts from exhaustive plan encoding to domain knowledge provision with natural language.]
   ],
   [
     *Can LLMs generate reusable BDI plans?*
-      - Shows promise for general, variable-based plans despite performance variability.
+      - #text(1.0em, fill:luma(60%))[Shows promise for general, variable-based plans despite performance variability.]
   ],
 )